Everson Museum of Art: Deaccessioning controversy

-In September 2020, the Everson’s board of trustees unanimously voted to remove and sell a Jackson Pollock painting from the museum’s collection under a practice known as “deaccessioning.”
-The deaccessioned painting, entitled “Red Composition, 1946,” features Pollock’s signature paint-splatter technique on a bright red canvas.
-Director Elizabeth Dunbar stated that proceeds from the sale would be used to “fight racism inside and outside our walls” by purchasing art created by members of underrepresented communities.
+In September 2020, the Everson's board of trustees unanimously voted to remove and sell a Jackson Pollock painting from the museum's collection under a practice known as "deaccessioning."
+The deaccessioned painting, titled Red Composition, 1946, features Pollock's signature paint-splatter technique on a bright red canvas.
+Director Elizabeth Dunbar stated that proceeds from the sale would be used to "fight racism inside and outside our walls" by purchasing art created by members of underrepresented communities.

-The Everson’s plan to sell the Pollock at a Christie’s auction on October 6, 2020, sparked controversy in art circles.
-The art critic Christopher Knight, writing in the Los Angeles Times, said that selling the Pollock was “inexcusable” and noted that the Everson’s trustees announced their plan over “the media black hole that is Labor Day weekend.”
-The Pollock’s estimated value was $12–18 million.
+The Everson's plan to sell the Pollock at a Christie's auction on October 6, 2020, sparked controversy in art circles.
+The art critic Christopher Knight, writing in the Los Angeles Times, said that selling the Pollock was "inexcusable" and noted that the Everson's trustees announced their plan over "the media black hole that is Labor Day weekend."
+The Pollock's estimated value was $12–18 million.
 It sold for $12 million ($13 million with auction premium).

 Skateboarding

 Skateboarders started skating at the Everson Museum of Art in the mid-1980s.
-The museum is a famous location for skateboarders, considered by some an “East Coast skate mecca."
+The museum is a famous location for skateboarders, considered by some an "East Coast skate mecca."
 Filmmaker Bill Strobeck grew up outside of Syracuse and often came to Everson to skate with friends in the 1990s.
 It was in the plaza outside of the museum that Strobeck first started filming his friends skating.
 At that time, the museum welcomed the skaters to skate the plaza; it has since been made illegal.
 In 2007, on National Go Skateboarding Day, the museum made an exception, allowing skating at the plaza for the day.
 As of 2007, Central New York skateboarders have a campaign to re-open the plaza to skateboarding, using the saying "FREE eVe," meaning free the Everson Museum of Art.